nguyen41v/snap-and-reddit/databases-snap/README.md

     `
     java -cp .: mysql-connector-java-8.0.15.jar FinalInsert States States.csv Benefits Benefits.csv State_specific state_only_hotlines.csv Stores Stores.csv Stores Stores1.csv
     `
     You might potentially run out of memory or something, so you might want to insert data into Stores separately.
 If you want, you can split the csv for Stores into small csv files.
+There are stores_locations0*.csv files that you can use (they're smaller).
+They have some duplicate values in them though.
+If you get a random error, use this command:
+    `
+    LANG=C sed -i 's/[\d128-\d255]//g' stores*
+    `

 ### Setting up the Spring Boot server
 1. First, make sure the server you're using takes in connections to port 80 from any IP (unless you plan on IP blocking or limiting access)